cory2067/Simple-MERN/README.md

 My custom notes on this:

 To use this, I recommend having the following packages globally installed:
-`npm install nodemon -g` (used for running the development environment) `npm install pm2 -g` (used for running the production environment) Without these, you won't be able to run the server using my `npm run dev` and `npm run start` shortcuts.
-I guess you could also install them as local development dependencies, but I think these ones are better suited to be globally installed.
+- `npm install nodemon -g` (used for running the development environment)
+- `npm install pm2 -g` (used for running the production environment)

+Without these, you won't be able to run the server using my `npm run dev` and `npm run start` shortcuts.
+I guess you could alternatively install them as local development dependencies, but I think these ones are better suited to be globally installed.

 To run the tasty dev environment use `npm run dev`.
 This runs the react app on port 3000, and the express api and other backend stuff on port 9000.
 Access the site through http://localhost:3000.
 API calls are proxied to the server on port 9000.
 Whenever you make a change to any file, the server will be restarted automatically.
 Just refresh to see your changes in action.